karthikeyan-manivasagam/basic_cart/README.md

 # basic_cart module drupal 8

+Module is released in drupal.org, get the updated recent code from https://www.drupal.org/project/basic_cart

 Basic Cart Drupal 8

 Basic cart is a very simple shopping cart / checkout process for Drupal, that just sends 2 emails after each order.
 Along with the shopping cart, this module also provides a block where you can view your cart's content.
 It's ideal for small websites with only a few products or other content types being sold, for example touristic offers.